 - If this sounds daunting, start with turning on some music at your desk.
 Even if you have low energy or even pain, there are ways to start to move to music.

 - There is a TED talk by Frederico Bitti who had a movement disorder called cervical dystonia.
 He discovered that when he danced, his symptoms remitted.
 This became his therapy.
-(His talk includes video of him with his symptoms and without while dancing).
+(His talk shows him with his symptoms and without while dancing).

 - Yoga - which also incorporates attention to breathing

-- Contemplative practices which involve postural changes, such as kneeling, seem to access vagal tone (and thus down regulate defense) by way of baroreceptors (in arteries which pick up on pressure changes created by postural changes).
-What we’ve assumed is a show of reverence for a higher power, may have been, at least in part, a means to physiologically access another state of mind (and body).
+- Contemplative practices which involve postural changes, such as kneeling, seem to access vagal tone and thus down regulate defense.
+This happens by way of baroreceptors in arteries which pick up on pressure changes created by postural changes.
+What we’ve assumed is a show of reverence for a higher power, may have been, at least in part, a means to physiologically access another state of mind and body.
+(Porges)

 - Dance or other movement

 - Exposing yourself to cold on a regular basis to increase parasympathetic activity